 - Purchase of a BTL property where the borrower, or a close relation has solely a commercial interest in the property and will not be residing in the property at any point

-- Remortgage of a BTL property where the borrower, or a close relation has solely a commercial interest in the property and will not be residing in the property at any point
+- Remortgage of a BTL property where the borrower, or a close relation has solely a commercial interest in the property, has not lived in the property in the last 2 years and will not be residing in the property at any point in the future

 |Loan size||Maximum LTV|